thiagokokada/blog/2024-08-21/01-an-unordered-list-of-hidden-gems-inside-nixos.md

   Range (min … max):    3.325 s …  3.608 s    10 runs
 ```

-But yes, the difference is not enough to make a significant impact.
-The real
+But yes, the difference is not enough to make a significant impact, and it is
-reason for the rewrite is to make it easier to colaborate.
-I hope one day we
+not the objective anyway.
+The real reason for the rewrite is to make it easier
-also have someone brave enough to rewrite the `nixos-rebuild` script in
+to colaborate.
+I hope one day we also have someone brave enough to rewrite the
-something saner.
+`nixos-rebuild` script in something saner.

 ## [boot.initrd.systemd](https://github.com/NixOS/nixpkgs/blob/cce9aef6fd8f010d288d685b9d2a38f3b6ac47e9/nixos/modules/system/boot/systemd/initrd.nix)